Last updated on 31st May 2024

 1. Start with a kickoff call or meeting

-If you’re able to, meeting in person is a great way to kick off a project with new clients.
-But for most meeting in person isn’t practical, and that’s where video calls come in!
+If you’re able to, meeting in person can help you build a genuine connection and rapport with new clients.
+But for most people, meeting in person isn’t practical, and that’s where video calls come in!

 Video conferencing tools, like Zoom, Teams, and Google Meet have made it quick and easy to set up a face-to-face meeting with anyone, anywhere, anytime.

-Starting the project with a call like this is a great way to outline everything that’s going to happen, give a breakdown of the project timeline, and also offer your client the opportunity to ask any questions they have.
+Starting the project with a call like this is the perfect opportunity to outline everything that’s going to happen, give a breakdown of the project timeline, and also offer your client the chance to ask any questions they have before getting started.

 2. Respond promptly